JoeIMIsu/codingpedia.github.io/_posts/2017-07-27-how-to-insert-mongo-document-in-java.md

 ```

 ## Insert the document
-Check if the collection contains already the codingmark based on location, or else add the `document` to the collection
+Check if the collection contains already the codingmark document based on location.
+Else add the `document` to the collection
 with the help of `insertOne` method:
 ```java
 Document bookmark = bookmarksCollection.find(eq("location", location)).first();